 The common causes fall into three groups: infections (including ringworm), external parasites and allergies.
 External parasites that most commonly cause chronic itching dermatitis include fleas and various types of mange.
 In itchy cats, we do some culture tests for ringworm, so we can be sure that is not the problem.
 We often recommend therapeutic trials for mange in chronically and severely itchy cats.
 We always recommend stepped-up flea control and monitoring for fleas, as flea infestation can really make allergy worse!

 What are Allergies?

-Allergy is a state of hypersensitivity in which exposure to a harmless substance known as an allergen induces the body‟s immune system to “overreact”.
+Allergy is a state of hypersensitivity in which exposure to a harmless substance known as an allergen induces the body's immune system to “overreact.”
 The incidence of allergies is increasing in both humans and their pets.
 People with allergies usually have “Hay Fever” (watery eyes, runny nose and sneezing) or asthma.
-Whilecats can rarely also have respiratory allergies, more commonly they experience the effects of allergic hypersensitivities as skin problems.
-Though there are a variety of presentations, this can often be seen as redness and itching, a rash called „miliary dermatitis‟ and over-grooming with hair loss.
+While cats can also have respiratory allergies, more commonly they experience the effects of allergic hypersensitivities as skin problems.
+Though there are a variety of presentations, this can often be seen as redness and itching, a rash called "miliary dermatitis" and over-grooming with hair loss.

 What are the Major Types of Allergies in Cats?